DoctorLai/markdown-html-converter/README.md

-# Markdown to HTML Converter
+# Markdown to HTML Converter/Previewer
 [![Markdown-HTML-Converter (Built, Lint and Test)](https://github.com/DoctorLai/markdown-html-converter/actions/workflows/ci.yaml/badge.svg)](https://github.com/DoctorLai/markdown-html-converter/actions/workflows/ci.yaml)

 A simple web-based tool to convert Markdown to HTML.
 This app is built using React and runs in the browser.
 It provides an easy-to-use interface with two text areas, where you can paste your Markdown source (left) and convert it to HTML (right).
+Meantime, the HTML will be previewed on the page.

 ![image](https://github.com/user-attachments/assets/c0afac08-cae8-48a1-b040-b2c5b6374b0f)